 The Bankruptcy Trustee Reviews the Auction Results and Decides Whether to Approve the Bid(s)

 At the time of the WSJ report, the trustee still had to approve the sale.
 After the terms of a bankruptcy sale are made public, and before the judge issues a final decree, the creditors (secured and unsecured) are given an opportunity to review and object to details of the sale.
 The bankruptcy trustee gathers all creditor responses, then makes recommendations to the court.
 Finally, the bankruptcy court judge makes the decision to approve the bankruptcy and liquidation.

 In the above case, “proceeds from the sale will be used to pay Gawker’s creditors, finance further litigation costs, and cover whatever damages may ultimately be leveled following appeals,” wrote Lukas I. Alpert in WSJ.

 Final details would be determined by the courts.
 In prior court action (before the Chapter 11 corporate bankruptcy filing), “Mr. Denton (Gawker founder) was found personally liable for $10 million of the Hogan judgment and jointly liable, along with former Gawker editor A.J.
 Daulerio, for $115 million of the verdict levied against the company.”
 Mr. Denton then sought personal bankruptcy protection earlier this month to freeze collection actions from Hulk Hogan.

 For more information on this case, read the WSJ article in full.
-If you are contemplating a personal bankruptcy (Chapter 7 or Chapter 13) and would like information to determine whether bankruptcy is the right option for you, feel free to Solomita Law for a free consultation.
+If you are contemplating a personal bankruptcy (Chapter 7 or Chapter 13) and would like information to determine whether bankruptcy is the right option for you, feel free to contact Solomita Law for a complimentary consultation.